Smart-Solutions-Iceland/passi-public-documentation/docs/GraphQL/makingASimpleRequest.rst

         }
     }

 From there we can grab the ID we need and start creating passes.
-Please

 To create a pass we have to use the upsertPass mutation and pass in the id as a parameter.
 To do this we write the following query.